meik99/cloud-computing/README.md

 Concourse is a CI/CD system which allows creating pipelines consisting of jobs.
 Each job runs tasks which run, e.g., scripts, in their own containers.
-We chose Concourse because it is a common CI/CD system, uses YAML to configure its pipelines, and does what it should: running automated jobs (which includes tests, of course).
+We chose Concourse because it is a common CI/CD system, uses YAML to configure its pipelines, and does what it should: Running automated jobs (which includes tests, of course).

 ### Deployment Customization